man doing incline dumbbell presses

 Quick Bite

-The close grip dumbbell press primarily targets the triceps, but it also engages the chest and shoulders to a lesser extent.
+The close-grip dumbbell press primarily targets the triceps, but it also engages the chest and shoulders to a lesser extent.

 Want to Improve Your Triceps?

-Close Grip Bench Presses are more than just bench variations.
+Close-grip bench presses are more than just bench variations.

 How to perform the Close Grip Dumbbell Press

 You should also tuck your elbows in toward your body.
-This allows you to maximize the tension in your back.
+This helps maximise tension in your back.

 triceps muscles worked